Virginia Department of Human Resource Management

 Risk Control Institute

-• RM/C-1 Principles of Risk Management and Insurance
+• RM/C-1: Principles of RM & Insurance

-• RC-3: Ergonomics
+• RC-2: Ergonomics

-• RC-4: Industrial Hygiene
+• RC-3: Industrial Hygiene

-• RM/C-1 Principles of Risk Management and Insurance
+• RM/C-1: Principles of RM & Insurance

 • RM-2: Insurance Law for Public Entities

-• RM-3: Risk Management for Public Entities
+• RM-3: Risk Mgmt. for Public Entities

 Why Build a Cadre of Informed Agency Safety Managers and Decision-Makers?

-The Virginia Risk Control Institute responds to this situation in two important ways: 1) it provides short-term training in key HSE program areas; and 2) it serves to develop, over time, a cadre of trained state HSE program managers.
+The Virginia Risk Control Institute responds to this situation in two important ways:

 How the VRCI can help with the Governor's Executive Order 109: Workplace Safety & Employee Health?

 Need information on how this program can assist you and your agency to comply with the Governor's Executive Order 109: Workplace Safety and Employee Health and with other federal and state safety mandates?
-For information or help, contact Johnny Nugent at 804-225-2168 or e-mail johnny.nugent@dhrm.virginia.gov.
+For information or help, contact Johnny Nugent at 804-382-4158 or e-mail johnny.nugent@dhrm.virginia.gov

 VRCI Faculty